15th of Shevat (eleventh month)

 - Dark Pink (a mixture of white and red) —represents the progression of spring.
 The ground has warmed to allow the seeds to take root, and the plants have started to grow.
 It also symbolizes Day Three when the waters (white) are gathered and dry land (red) appears with the life of seeds, trees, and fruit.

-- Pure Red —represents the arrival of summer.
+- Pure Red (or with drops of white) —represents the arrival of summer.
 The trees are in full bloom and filled with fruit, ready for harvest.
 It also symbolizes Day Four when the sun, moon, and stars were given to govern our clocks and calendars to worship the King in proper seasons (moedim).

 In between the cups of wine, participants eat a total of fifteen (or seven) types of nuts and fruits from three categories: fruits/nuts with shells, fruits with pits, and fruits edible inside and out.
 (Recall the Lulav and Etrog and the Parable of the Sower.)
 Each type of fruit represents a type of person and is intended to stimulate discussion around the table.
 The fourth element or fruit is spiritual and is not eaten.
 To represent the spiritual fourth fruit (Holy Spirit), the fragrance from cloves, cinnamon, rosemary or any other pleasant spice is inhaled by the participants.
 The entire seder is meant to increase awareness of Tu B’Shevat through nature, prayer, song, story, and dialogue.